 Step 1: Measuring Distance

-It’s important that you first measure the distance between the two trees or posts that you want to use for the hammock, as this is not only going to let you know whether it’s long enough but also how much sag you’re able to adjust in the bottom of the hammock.
+This is not only going to let you know whether it’s long enough but also how much sag you’re able to adjust in the bottom of the hammock.

 There are two ways that you can measure, and that is either with tape or with your own feet.
 For a faster setup, you can just take as many steps as necessary between the two ends to determine the distance.
 For the sake of this tutorial, let’s say you have 10-15 feet of space available to you.